 New Exhibits at PVIC

 The City of Rancho Palos Verdes was awarded a grant from the California Cultural and Historical Endowment Museum Grant Program to design, construct and install two permanent exhibits at the Point Vicente Interpretive Center.
-The two exhibits will focus on shore whalers and the Point Vicente Lighthouse lens.
+The two exhibits will focus on the regional shore whalers and the Point Vicente Lighthouse lens.

 These two exhibits are part of a larger concept “Phase II” to incorporate new exhibitions that explore the human and natural history of the Palos Verdes Peninsula.
 Future exhibits may be incorporated when additional grants and funding becomes available.

 Point Vicente Lighthouse Fresnel lens

 The 3rd order Fresnel lens was installed at the historic Point Vicente Lighthouse on May 1, 1926.
-The lens is a two-million candlepower white light that was developed from a fifteen-watt bulb focused through the handcrafted five-foot lens.
+The lens is a two million candlepower white light that was developed from a fifteen-watt bulb focused through the handcrafted five-foot lens.
 It can be seen over twenty miles away, making it the brightest beacon in Southern California.
 It was dimmed during WWII to avoid aiding the enemy.
 Built in 1886, the lens is made up of hand-ground prisms held in place by a cast brass frame.

 The Shore Whalers